jisa/myriad-export/README.md

 `U8`, `U16`, `U32`, `U64`, `I8`, `I16`, `I32`, `I64`, `BF16`, `FP16`, `FP32`,
 `BOOL`.
 On a Luxonis camera with a Myriad chip, the inputs are typically 8-bit images, so the default `U8` value should work.
+  `--output-type`, in case you want other than FP16 outputs.
+Same options as with `--input-type`.
   `--mean '[123.675, 116.28, 103.53]'` automatically shifts the input data.
   `--scale '[58.4, 57.12, 57.38]` automatically rescales input data.
 Mean
 adjustment happens before scale adjustment.